The best fashion and beauty deals to shop this Black Friday

 Get up to 50% off new sale styles at Nike’s Pre-Black Friday Sale.

 Nordstrom is nothing if not famous for a) its incredible sales, and b) its shoe selection.
 Shop that department and the rest of men’s, women’s and kids’ (and more) during its Cyber Deals.
-Deals will continue to drop practically each day through November 30–so be sure to check in so you don’t miss your favorite labels.
-We have our eyes on a Kurt Geiger snakeskin tote ($110.25, originally $295) or Stan Smiths ($36, originally $80).
+Deals will continue to drop practically each day through November 30, so be sure to check in so you don’t miss your favorite labels.
+We have our eyes on a Kurt Geiger snakeskin tote ($110.25, originally $295) and Stan Smiths ($36, originally $80).

-Old Navy doesn’t do sales small—and that’s the case with this year’s Black Friday deals as well, making it a great chance to stock up for yourself or the family.
+Old Navyndoesn’t do sales small — and that’s the case with this year’s Black Friday deals as well, making it a great chance to stock up for yourself or the family.
 Today, Old Navy’s Big Friday Sale will slash prices by 50% off everything in-store and online (with some exclusions) including styles from $5.
 Online customers get a bonus three days of the sale, which will run virtually until Cyber Monday.

 At Original Penguin, snag up to 50% off styles for guys.
 If you spend $75 or more, use code EXTRA10 for an additional 10% off.